markwkiehl/particle_device_blueprint/README.md

 # Introduction
 This blueprint will configure bi-directional communication between any [Particle](https://www.particle.io/) device and [Blynk IoT](https://blynk.io/). &nbsp; Both a Blynk web dashboard and mobile app will be generated that will display data from the Particle device, and they will be used to control the Particle device remotely.

+## Functional Requirements
+- The firmware on the Particle device will push data consisting of an integer value, floating point number (sensor value), and the BLYNK AUTH TOKEN.
+- A date/time stamp in UTC will be included with data sent to Blynk so the last time data was sent will be visible.
+- A button widget on the Blynk web dashboard and mobile app will be configured to turn a built-in LED on the Particle device on or off.

 # How It Works
 Data is pushed from the Particle device to a Particle integration webhook. &nbsp; The webhook makes a call to the Blynk HTTP API and updates the Blynk datastreams on the Blynk cloud. &nbsp; The updated datastreams cause the Blynk web dashboard and mobile app widgets to be updated.